fdanilogamu/fdanilogamu.github.io/docs/intro.md

    <h1>How I think</h1>

-  <p>The founders I work with usually already know something is wrong.
-They just can't see it clearly yet because they're still inside it.</p>
+  <p>The founders I work with usually already know something is wrong, but they just can't see it clearly yet because they're still inside it.</p>
   <p> It's a structural problem, and structural problems have structural solutions.</p>
   <br>